progprnv/ConvinceAyoo/README.md

 ### Team Members
 - Team Lead: Pranav Jayan - SCMS School Of Engineering And Technology
 - Member 2: Janish Saji - SCMS School Of Engineering And Technology
-- Member 3: Roshan Subash - SCMS School Of Engineering And Technology
+- Member 3: Roshan Subhash - SCMS School Of Engineering And Technology

 ### Project Description
 *ConvinceAyo* is a decision-making assistant that provides counter-persuasive arguments for user-entered decisions.
 Enter a query, and it will list reasons opposing the decision, helping you consider all perspectives before proceeding.
 Powered by Flask and Ollama.